JhonathanOrtiz/OpenCV-python/README.md

 float fTau
 Shadow threshold.
 The shadow is detected if the pixel is a darker version of the background.
 Tau is a threshold defining how much darker the shadow can be.
 Tau= 0.5 means that if a pixel is more than twice darker then it is not shadow

+We Will use de method Apply() this method returns the binary mask and the parameters are:

+Inputframe
+Outputmask
+Show Shadows (boolean)
 This algorithm Is based in Gassian Mixture Models AND this Is an unsupervised clustering algorithm, but clustes what?
 Ok, we want cluster the image pixel in 2 groups de background pixel and foreground pixel, AND this algorithm use a probability distribution
 To decide it.